-On February 8, 2018, two exploration test pits were excavated within and adjacent to the building envelope (see Figure A-2).
-The test pits were excavated to a depth of between 10 and 12 feet below existing grade with the aid of a Hitachi Zaxis 160LC tracked excavator.
-Upon completion of logging, the test pits were backfilled without compactive effort.
-Detailed logs of the test pits are displayed in Figures A-3 and A-4.
-Four distinct geologic units were encountered in the subsurface.
+On May 31, 2018, a single exploration test pit was excavated in the north-central portion of the lot (see Figure A-2).
+The test pit was excavated to a depth of approximately 12.5 feet below existing grade with the aid of a Caterpillar 315C tracked excavator.
+Upon completion of logging, the test pit was backfilled without compactive effort.
+A detailed log of the test pit is displayed in Figure A-3.
+Three distinct geologic units were encountered in the subsurface.
+The soil and moisture conditions encountered during our investigation are discussed in the following paragraphs.